Movie theater: Drive-in

 A drive-in movie theater is an outdoor parking area with a screen—sometimes an inflatable screen—at one end and a projection booth at the other.
 Moviegoers drive into the parking spaces which are sometimes sloped upwards at the front to give a more direct view of the movie screen.
 Movies are usually viewed through the car windscreen (windshield) although some people prefer to sit on the bonnet (hood) of the car.
 Some may also sit in the trunk (back) of their car if space permits.
 Sound is either provided through portable loudspeakers located by each parking space, or is broadcast on an FM radio frequency, to be played through the car's stereo system.
-Because of their outdoor nature, drive-ins usually only operate seasonally, and after sunset.
+Due to their outdoor nature, drive-ins usually only operate seasonally, and after sunset.
 Drive-in movie theaters are mainly found in the United States, where they were especially popular in the 1950s and 1960s.
 Once numbering in the thousands, about 300 remain in the U.S. today.
 In some cases, multiplex or megaplex theaters were built on the sites of former drive-in theaters.